TLDR

 AZ Single Audit Threshold

-Federal pass-through expenditures of $750,000 or more in a fiscal year trigger a single audit, mirroring the federal threshold.
+Federal pass-through expenditures of $1,000,000 or more trigger a single audit for fiscal years ending September 30, 2025 or later, mirroring the federal threshold.

 Registration Requirements - Phoenix, AZ